 School districts are mandated to provide certain services during the school day for students qualified as homeless.
 But what happens after the bell rings?

-The NEST is located in very close proximity to Georgetown High School; however, all 9th-12th grade students, Eagles and Patriots alike, qualified as homeless by GISD, have access to services.
+The NEST Empowerment Center is located in very close proximity to Georgetown High School and Richarte High School; however, all 9th-12th grade students, Eagles and Patriots alike, who are in need of free resource, have access to services.